jentery/mdia360v1/index.md

 *Content Warnings*: I'll include content warnings for materials, including games, before I share or screen them in class.

 *Class Notebook*: I will create a class notebook for this course and update it throughout the term.
 It'll be available online, and I recommend checking it at least twice a week (after each class session).
+I will use it to document what we're doing in class, ask you questions, and point you to secondary sources, including publications in the field of Game Studies.
 The URL for the notebook is available in Brightspace.

 *Recordings*: I do not plan to record our class sessions; however, you are welcome to record audio for private access, study, and note-taking.